peterpjaspers/yet-another-make/doc/yam.md

 TODO: consider preparing Yam for integration with IncrediBuild.

-# Core concepts
+# Concepts

 ## Build commands, build rules
 Yam executes commands.
-Commands are derived from build rules.
+The user specifies these commands by means of build rules.
 There are two types of build rules:

 ```
-inputFiles |> command |> outputFiles
+inputFiles |> command script |> outputFiles
-foreach inputFiles |> command |> outputFiles
+foreach inputFiles |> command script |> outputFiles
 ```

-`inputFiles` and `outputFiles` are lists of 0, 1 or more files.
+`inputFiles` and `outputFiles` are file lists.
 `command` is a script written in Windows `cmd.exe` shell syntax that derives output files from input files.
 Output files are generated files.
 Input files are generated files or source files.

 The first rule defines one command that transforms the set of input files into the output files.
 E.g. link the input object files into a library.
 The second rule defines multiple commands, one for each file in inputFiles.
 E.g. compile each file in inputFiles.